YOUNGSTERS at Thornlow Preparatory School in Weymouth faced up to some dragons as part of an exciting new business project.

 Teacher Lucy Clarke said: “The children have been working on their ideas from concept to design, they have thought about production, selling and marketing and created their own presentations.”

 Both teams scored a success with the ‘dragons’.

 Mr Jacobs offered to provide 50 free bags to the Bags 4 U team while Mr Warr offered to supply printing for Krazy Cards at just two pence a card provided the children collecting old print

 Mr Meers also offered to help with the costs of printing for the Bags 4 U team in return for having his company’s logo printed on the bags.

 Mrs Clarke said: “The dragons all said afterwards how impressed they were and they thought the business course was a wonderful opportunity for the children.”

-Kyle Reynolds, managing director for the group behind Bags 4 U, said: “It’s been quite a good experience of learning how to be a better leader and picking up business skills that will help in life in the future.
+Kyle Reynolds, managing director for the group behind Bags 4 U, said: “It’s been quite a good experience of learning how to be a better leader and picking up business skills that will help in life